Collision-detection is a two-steps process. First the

 NarrowPhase processes all these pairs in order

-to compute contacts points and generate contact or intersection events.
+to compute contacts points and generate collision events.
+Based on these points, the

 All the pairs detected by the broad-phase are stored into two graph structures:

 - The contact graph stores all the potential contact pairs (between two non-sensor colliders) as well as the contact points generated by the narrow-phase.